New AirPods Pro 3 Features You Need to Know

 Heart Rate Monitoring — The Feature That Surprised Me Most

-The AirPods Pro 3 use infrared sensors inside the ear canal to measure your pulse.
-Apple’s engineers actually chose the ear for a reason — it offers a cleaner signal than the wrist because the skin is thinner and less affected by movement during workouts.
-During my morning runs, the heart rate readings were consistently within 2–3 bpm of my chest strap monitor.
+The AirPods Pro 3 have these cool infrared sensors that sit in your ear canal to check your pulse.
+Apple picked the ear for this because it gives a cleaner signal than your wrist—plus, the skin there is thinner and doesn’t get messed up by movement during workouts.
+When I went for my morning runs, the heart rate readings were pretty much spot-on, just 2–3 bpm off from what my chest strap monitor showed.

 Conversation Boost